PRE AND POST ARRIVAL STEPS FOR NEW STUDENTS

 The International Student Orientation is a mandatory program for all new international students.
 It is designed to help incoming students adjust to life in the United States and at Rutgers.
 Please also review the New Student FAQs for additional information.

 In order to pick up the RUID card, you must have activated your Rutgers NetID, registered for classes, and have submitted a photo online via this link.
-You should have received a photo acceptance verification email before you pick up the RUID card at one of the IDCard Services Centers.
+You should have received a photo acceptance verification email before you pick up the RUID card.
+More information about RUID card pick up will be available at the IDCard Services Centers website.
 Bring a photo id (e.g. passport, driver's license) when you go to pick up your RUID.

 Learn about paying your term bill and international fees: View our Financial Guide and information on International Student Fees